In conversation with Huimin Zhang

 Over the past decade, you’ve collected antique jewellery from various global traditions.
 How have these diverse cultural influences shaped your contemporary jewellery designs, and which traditions resonate most deeply with you?

 I have been influenced by a multitude of traditional crafts, each with its own unique characteristics and techniques.
-What I find fascinating is that these diverse traditions can inform and borrow from one another, despite their differences.
-For instance, the filigree technique can draw inspiration from weaving, as well as granulation techniques.
-Even studying traditional ceramics can provide valuable insights into metalworking.
+What fascinates me is how these diverse traditions can inform and borrow from one another despite their differences.
+For instance, the filigree technique can draw inspiration from weaving as well as granulation, and even studying traditional ceramics can provide valuable insights into metalworking.

-In my view, traditional crafts are interconnected and part of a larger, cohesive whole.
-The boundaries between different techniques and materials are blurred, and each tradition offers a unique perspective that can be applied to others.
-By embracing this interconnectedness, I believe that we can unlock new possibilities and push the boundaries of what is possible in the world of crafts.
+To me, traditional crafts are interconnected, forming a larger, cohesive whole.
+The boundaries between different techniques and materials are blurred, with each tradition offering a perspective that can be applied to others.
+Embracing this interconnectedness allows us to push the boundaries of what is possible in the world of crafts.

-The concept of traditional crafts is not limited to specific techniques or materials but rather encompasses a broad spectrum of approaches and philosophies.
-By recognising the shared essence that underlies these diverse traditions, we can tap into a rich wellspring of creativity and innovation and create new works that honour the past while embracing the future.
+Rather than being limited to specific techniques or materials, traditional crafts encompass a broad spectrum of approaches and philosophies.
+Recognising the shared essence underlying these diverse traditions opens a wellspring of creativity and innovation, enabling us to create new works that honour the past while embracing the future.

 Your pieces are small yet intricate, often measuring between 7-9 cm in diameter.
 What challenges do you face when designing on such a small scale?